fbonyo/alx_html_css/css_advanced/README.md

 You can view the original design here:
 [Figma Design Page](https://www.figma.com/design/rTfoZA04VZDAnwXKLVn4TG/Homepage--Copy-?node-id=0-1&p=f&t=iwyk8YouTxOufNL5-0)

+## Project Details

+... (other details)

+## Files

+* `index.html`: The main HTML file containing the structure of the webpage.
+* `styles.css`: The stylesheet that contains all the CSS rules for the design.
+* `README.md`: This file, providing an overview of the project.

+## CSS Styling

+This project focuses on implementing the provided Figma design using pure CSS.
+All styling, including layout, colors, and typography, is handled in the `styles.css` file.
+The design was recreated using a mobile-first approach to ensure responsiveness across different devices.

 ## Project Status

 This project is complete and meets all the specified requirements.